Connect with others who understand.

 Written by Torrey Kim

-If you find that stress tends to trigger your seizure activity, you’re not alone.
+If you find that stress triggers your seizure activity, you’re not alone.
 Members of MyEpilepsyTeam often talk about stress and its impact on their health.
-However, stress-related attacks that appear to mimic seizures may actually be psychogenic nonepileptic attacks (PNEAs), which are different from epilepsy.
-Although a PNEA technically isn’t a seizure, it is commonly referred to as a “psychogenic nonepileptic seizure (PNES).”
+However, stress-related attacks that appear to mimic seizures may be psychogenic nonepileptic attacks (PNEAs), which are different from epilepsy.
+Although a PNEA technically isn’t a seizure, it’s commonly called a psychogenic nonepileptic seizure.

 How Are Epileptic Seizures Different From PNEAs?

 Epilepsy is a neurological disorder.
-A person is diagnosed with epilepsy after having two unprovoked seizures that are associated with abnormal electrical activity in the brain.
+A person is diagnosed with epilepsy after having two seizures that happen without any triggers and are linked to abnormal electrical activity in the brain.

-A psychogenic nonepileptic attack is a functional disorder that is diagnosed after a person has episodes that may look like epileptic seizures, but in fact, are not.
-These attacks are not associated with abnormal electrical activity in the brain.
+A psychogenic nonepileptic attack is a functional disorder that is diagnosed after a person has episodes that may look like epileptic seizures but, in fact, are not.
+These attacks aren’t associated with abnormal electrical activity in the brain.
 PNEAs are provoked by underlying psychological distress.
-However, many people still label them as seizures.
+However, PNEA can mimic seizures, which is why it’s often mistaken for actual seizures.

-Some people have a combination of both conditions, and it is important to identify and characterize what you have because the treatment is vastly different.
+Some people have a combination of both conditions, and it’s important to identify and characterize what you have because the treatment is vastly different.

 “I have epilepsy and … I also have nonepileptic seizures,” one MyEpilepsyTeam member wrote.
 Another said, “I found out I have both generalized epilepsy and psychogenic nonepileptic events.”